MattiaMello/webstore/README.md

 Then check if on your database there's the correct data structure.

-Hence enable your web server (wether apache or nginx or flask...) to read php pages and as the main folder set `./public`.
+Hence enable your web server (wether apache or nginx) to read php pages and as the main folder set `./public`.
 You'll then able to access to the localhost address and view the symfony main page.

 ## Logging in